artisticat1/arrows/README.md

 ```

 ### Arrowheads
-Add an arrowhead to the start of an arrow by appending "`|arrow`".
+Add an arrowhead to the start of an arrow by appending "`|arrow`" to the start identifier.

-Remove the arrowhead at the *end* of an arrow by appending "`|no-arrow`" to it.
+Remove the arrowhead at the *end* of an arrow by appending "`|no-arrow`" to the end identifier.

 <img width=300 align="right" src="./screenshots/arrowheads.png">

 ```
 Lorem ipsum dolor sit amet, {double-arrow|#3d6eff|arrow} consectetur adipiscing elit.

 Morbi et lacus suscipit, {double-arrow} dignissim purus at, dapibus augue. {line|#9d6efa} Aliquam non lectus varius, tempus tortor ac, commodo purus.